lilblupig/imprint/README.md

 Where did the website content come from?

 #### Media
-* The photographs used for the website were obtained from [Pexels.com](https://www.pexels.com/):
+* The photographs uploaded to the website as at release were taken by the creator.

-* The diagrams used for the website were obtained from various places:

 #### Acknowledgements
 Thank you in particular to:
 * Reuben Ferrante for mentoring the project.
+* My poor, poor family for being made to try out every single deployment.

 ### **README Credits**